 If the ham is started just after receiving it: In this case, we advice taking the ham out from the bundle and put it in the ham holder to start slicing it.

-If the ham is started a month after receiving it: In this case, you can keep the ham inside de cotton bag in which you received it.
-A couple of days before consuming it, we advice to get it out from the cotton bag and film so the ham will breathe better and it will be properly dried before consuming it.
-Don't be alarmed by its smell, it is something normal as it has been inside the cotton bag and the smell at the time to open it will be strong.
+If the ham is started a month after receiving it: In this case, we advice to get it out from the cotton bag and vegetable paper so the ham will breathe better.
 Hanging the ham is the perfect option, as the ham will be homogeneously aired.

 If you will start consuming the ham in around 6 months: If you will start consuming the ham in around 6 months, we advise you to take it out from the bag and the film to let it breathe properly.
 By this procedure, we will avoid the ham to be excessively humidified and getting mould or gummy.
 We advice rubbing the ham with oil (olive or sunflower) each 2-3 weeks.
 Rub it in the driest areas of the ham to avoid overdrying it.